nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to search for a task
-2. Task manager shows dialouge box for users to enter search parameters.
+2. Task manager shows dialogue box for users to enter search parameters.
 3. Task shows up in list.<br>
 Use case ends.